Advice for staff

 For help with marking and feedback, see the Help and support page:

 Using Turnitin with students

 We urge staff, where appropriate, to allow students to use Turnitin to review drafts of their work and the associated similarity report, before final submission, as part of the practice of learning good writing and referencing practice.
-To enable this, staff should both select that draft work does not go into the Turnitin database and also that students know how to interpret a similarity report.
+To enable this, staff should both select that draft work is not added to the Turnitin database and also that students know how to interpret a similarity report.

 Informing your students

 It is important that you inform your students that the similarity checking service is being used when they submit work for assessment and that they know whether or not their work will be retained in a Turnitin database.